murrayds/literature/MobilityNotes.md

 ---
 ## |B|

+### Bäker, A. (2015).
+Non-tenured post-doctoral researchers’ job mobility and research output: An analysis of the role of research discipline, department size, and coauthors.
+Research Policy, 44(3), 634–650. https://doi.org/10.1016/j.respol.2014.12.012

+Bäker, 2015

+**Tags:** Domestic; Mobility; Production

+Investigates how "post-doctoral" mobility among German Economics nad Management faculty, that is, institutions held between their PhD-granting and employer institutions, affects publication.
+Finds evidence that moving univeristies in PostDoc reduces number of publications.
+This is attributed to a loss in social capital, in temrs of colleagues and collaborators, during the move.
+This paper exmaines only within-country mobility for German scholars.
+Also of note: many german universities tacitly require this post-doctoral period.

+- "Mobile researchers with more social ties in the form of coauthors or colleagues at the doctorate granting institution publish less in the years following the doctorate, than their less connected counterparts"
+- "With respect to implications of the findings, mobility seems to cause a loss of social capital, which—somewhat surprisingly—not only relates to aresearcher’s weak ties (colleagues), but also to the strong ones, i.e. coauthors.
+Apparently, coauthorships are still driven by proximity, even given the advances in technology."

 ### Box, S., & Barsi, E. (2008).
 The Global Competition for Talent: Mobility of the Highly Skilled.
 OECD.

 Box & Barsi, 2008